Commercial Real Estate Loan Rates: The Essential Guide

 Step 1: Ensure You Qualify

-You’ll need a credit score between 650-700 and a healthy, consistent cash flow.
-You will also need documentation of the property you’re interested in, such as the address, property type, owner-occupancy ratio, total sale price, plans to renovate, and list of revenue-generating tenants (if any).
+You’ll need a credit score between 650 and 700, as well as a healthy and consistent cash flow.
+You will also need documentation of the property you’re interested in, such as the address, property type, owner-occupancy ratio, total sale price, plans for renovation, and a list of revenue-generating tenants (if any).

 Step 2: Gather Your Documents